Relative Fontaine-Messing theory over power series rings: Construction of Relative Fontaine--Laffaille data and the comparison map

 \begin{rem} When $Y= \Xbar$ and $S$ is either $\Spec(\wt R)$ or $\Spec(W(k))$, we construct $\varphi_r$ for $0 \leq r \leq p-1$ on $\cJ ^{[r]}_{Y_n /S_n}$ in an analogous manner.
 As before, these construction are functorial in $Y_n$. \end{rem}

 \begin{rem} For $X_n / R_n$, one can also prove the existence of $\varphi_r$ and $\nabla$ as in the previous corollary via de Rham cohomology.
 In particular, one can identify crystalline cohomology with de Rham cohomology, and directly construct $\varphi_r$.
-In this case, $\nabla$ is the usual Gauss-Manin connection.
+In this case, $\nabla$ is the usual Gauss--Manin connection.
 One can show that these two constructions coincide. \end{rem}

-\begin{proof}[Completion of proof of Theorem \ref{thm-cons-phi}] The first part of the theorem is contained in the previous corollary.
+\begin{proof}[C\textbf{ompletion of proof of Theorem} \ref{thm-cons-phi}] The first part of the theorem is contained in the previous corollary.
 It remains to prove the second part.
 Suppose we have a cartesian diagram

 as in Theorem \ref{thm-cons-phi} (2).
 First note that it suffices to show that the following induced diagram of sheaves on the syntomic site commutes: